It's a bird, it's a ... ?

 Fads, my friend, are an extremely interesting phenomenon.
 Fads come and fads go.
 Some cause considerable stir, make somebody wealthy, and are never heard from again.
 Examples of ones that made a splash and vanished are mood rings, the pet rock, and happy faces.

-[quoteright'/>Who would ever have believed that selling rocks in a small box would have made a man a millionaire?
+would ever have believed that selling rocks in a small box would have made a man a millionaire?
 Or that people would stick little round yellow stickers to nearly every surface in existence?

 Examples of fads that made a big splash and then stuck around are the frisbee and skateboards.